cicero343/cicero343.github.io/_posts/2024-08-06-Creating-HelloWorld-Message-With-C.md

 Windows .dll (dynamic link library) files and UNIX-like .so files (or shared object files) were quite hard for me to wrap my head around as I'm not from a Comp Sci or Programmer background.

 Essentially, .dll and .so files are 'shared libraries' which contain reusable code that can be dynamically loaded and used by other programs during runtime.
+You've probably seen them on Windows in some of these areas:

 ![Github post 1](https://github.com/user-attachments/assets/537e933a-dd85-4134-97b0-f7eff6300a0c)